TasCL/CircularDDM/README.md

 '/usr/local/MATLAB/R2016a/toolbox' (version number may vary, e.g., 'R2015', etc.).
 The following is a step-by-step instruction.

-1. Create a folder (e.g., by issuing 'mkdir') called 'CircularDDM' under '/usr/local/MATLAB/R2016a/toolbox'
+1. Create a folder (e.g., 'mkdir') called 'CircularDDM' under '/usr/local/MATLAB/R2016a/toolbox'
 2. Copy all files in the 'inst/matlab' in the source tar ball to '/usr/local/MATLAB/R2016a/toolbox/CircularDDM'.
 Entering 'matlabroot' in MATLAB